The flexible venue!

 - Undercover parking for prams and bikes: Pedestrian Access opposite Tulliebelton Crescent.

-- A dentist and podiatrist: working regularly out of the Logiebride room.
+- A podiatrist: working regularly out of the Logiebride room.

 - A display and exhibition area: See displays of local artists and craft workers, find a contact for a local tradesman or business or advertise your own enterprise.